daniel-molina/visualequation/doc/UI.md

 Latin and Greek alphabet (at least under the same rules than the table above, but it may be more flexible).

-### Greek-lock (M-C-g)
+### Greek-lock (S-M-g)
 This operation allow to introduce several Greek letters using only one keystroke instead of two.
-To unlock it, use the keybinding again, or M-C-u.
+To unlock it, use the keybinding again, or ESC.

 For example, to introduce the first four Greek letters and then the first four Latin letters you can type `M-C-g a b g d M-C-g a b c d`.